 Jasmine Guffond is an artist and composer working at the interface of social, political and technical infrastructures.
 Her practice spans live performance, recording, sound installation and custom made browser add-on.
 Through the sonification of data she addresses the potential of sound to engage with contemporary political questions and engages listening as a situated knowledge practice.

-Jasmine Guffond focuses on electronic composition across music and sound art contexts.
-Her practice spans live performance, recording and the capacity of sound installation to interrogate site.
-Recent projects employed digital technologies, sonification and the aesthetisation of data as a means of fostering discussion around contemporary surveillance technologies as well as producing experimental audio works.
-Interested in providing an audible presence for phenomena that usually lies beyond human perception, via the sonification of facial recognition algorithms or global networks, she questions what it means for our personal habits to be traceable, and for our identities, choices and personalities to be reduced to streams of data.
+Interested in providing an audible presence for phenomena that lies beyond human perception, via the sonification of facial recognition algorithms, global networks, or Internet tracking cookies she questions what it means for our personal habits to be traceable, and for our identities, choices and personalities to be reduced to streams of data.